André Heimgartner

-Andre Emil Heimgartner (born 8 June 1995) is a New Zealand motor-racing driver who currently competes in the Repco Supercars Championship driving the No. 8 Chevrolet Camaro ZL1 for Brad Jones Racing.
+André Emil Heimgartner (born 8 June 1995) is a New Zealand motor-racing driver who currently competes in the Repco Supercars Championship driving the No. 8 Toyota GR Supra for Brad Jones Racing.

 Career

 Formula racing

-At 12 years of age commenced racing in the NZ Formula Vee championship.

-Heimgartner became the youngest driver in the world to win a Formula Ford Championship at the age of fifteen when he won the New Zealand Formula Ford Championship during the 2010–11 season.
+At 12 years of age, Heimgartner raced in the NZ Formula Vee championship.
+He became the youngest driver in the world to win a Formula Ford Championship at the age of fifteen when he won the New Zealand Formula Ford Championship during the 2010–11 season.
 He returned to successfully defend his title for the 2011–12 season whilst contesting selected events in the 2011 Australian Formula Ford Championship.

-2013 Selected races in Australian Formula 3.
+In 2013, he ran in select races in Australian Formula 3.

 Touring cars

 New Zealand

 In 2012, Heimgartner entered the inaugural season of the New Zealand-based V8SuperTourer series, driving a Holden VE Commodore run by AV8 Motorsport.
 He finished the sprint championship in tenth place overall, achieving a best result of fourth place at Hampton Downs Motorsport Park; and seventh place in the endurance championship, with his best finish being fifth place in the Fathers' Day 400 at Taupo Motorsport Park.
 He was classified eleventh overall at the end of the season.

-Moving from AV8 Motorsport to the Melbourne Performance Centre and then Motorsport Networks teams during a four-season period.
-Heimgartner went on to become the only driver to compete in every race of the championship over the 4-year period.
-Achieving 15 podium finishes.
+Heimgartner then moved from AV8 Motorsport to the Melbourne Performance Centre and then Motorsport Networks teams during a four-season period.
+He went on to become the only driver to compete in every race of the championship over the four-year period.
+He achieved 15 podium finishes during that period.